 After a period of seven years, Minnesota law allows cooperatives to use unclaimed capital credits for charitable or educational purposes.

 TWEC offers scholarships graduating high school students, and to adults who are heading to college for the first time, returning to complete an interrupted education, or working to improve their career opportunities.
-In 2020, six scholarships were awarded to high school graduates, and two scholarships were awarded to adult students.
+In 2021, three scholarships were awarded to high school graduates, and one scholarship was awarded to an adult student.